Pledge of Allegiance: Addition of "under God"

-At the suggestion of a correspondent, Representative Louis C. Rabaut (D-Mich.), of Michigan sponsored a resolution to add the words "under God" to the Pledge in 1953.
+At the suggestion of a correspondent, Representative Louis C. Rabaut (D–MI), sponsored a resolution to add the words "under God" to the Pledge in 1953.

 Before February 1954, no endeavor to get the pledge officially amended had succeeded.
 The final successful push came from George MacPherson Docherty.
 Some American presidents honored Lincoln's birthday by attending services at the church Lincoln attended, New York Avenue Presbyterian Church by sitting in Lincoln's pew on the Sunday nearest February 12.
 On February 7, 1954, with President Dwight D. Eisenhower sitting in Lincoln's pew, Docherty, the church's pastor, delivered a sermon based on the Gettysburg Address entitled "A New Birth of Freedom."
 He argued that the nation's might lay not in arms but rather in its spirit and higher purpose.
 He noted that the Pledge's sentiments could be those of any nation: "There was something missing in the pledge, and that which was missing was the characteristic and definitive factor in the American way of life."
 He cited Lincoln's words "under God" as defining words that set the US apart from other nations.

 President Eisenhower had been baptized a Presbyterian very recently, just a year before.
 He responded enthusiastically to Docherty in a conversation following the service.
-Eisenhower acted on his suggestion the next day and on February 8, 1954, Rep. Charles Oakman (R-Mich.), introduced a bill to that effect.
+Eisenhower acted on his suggestion the next day and on February 8, 1954, Rep. Charles Oakman (R–MI), introduced a bill to that effect.
 Congress passed the necessary legislation and Eisenhower signed the bill into law on Flag Day, June 14, 1954.
 Eisenhower said:

 The phrase "under God" was incorporated into the Pledge of Allegiance on June 14, 1954, by a Joint Resolution of Congress amending § 4 of the Flag Code enacted in 1942.

 On October 6, 1954, the National Executive Committee of the American Legion adopted a resolution, first approved by the Illinois American Legion Convention in August 1954, which formally recognized the Knights of Columbus for having initiated and brought forward the amendment to the Pledge of Allegiance.

-Even though the movement behind inserting "under God" into the pledge might have been initiated by a private religious fraternity and even though references to God appear in previous versions of the pledge, historian Kevin M. Kruse asserts that this movement was an effort by corporate America to instill in the minds of the people that capitalism and free enterprise were heavenly blessed.
-Kruse acknowledges the insertion of the phrase was influenced by the push-back against Soviet and Chinese atheistic communism during the Cold War, but argues the longer arc of history shows the conflation of Christianity and capitalism as a challenge to the New Deal played the larger role.